mxashlynn/Yurivania-0/design/Yurivania-0-Script.md

 Stheno finds Tibby and Josette on the edge of a ring of stone blocks from which rise four tall stone pillars.
 Above each pillar a pale flame flickers.
-In the center Baphomet, the demon elder, is seated, a look of concentration on her face.
+Seated in the center, Baphomet, the demon elder, concentrates.

 As the assembly watches Baphomet utters an indecipherable incantation.
 Immediately there is a bright flash and